 This beautiful deep-sky object is a large nebula located in the constellation Monoceros.
 It is a cosmic cloud of gas and dust that lies approximately 5000 light-years away and has a flower-like appearance.

-The striking shape of this nebula was sculpted by the winds and radiation from the cluster of young stars in the center of the Rosette known as NGC 2244.
+The striking shape of this nebula was sculpted by the winds and radiation from the open cluster of young stars in the center of the Rosette known as NGC 2244.
 The star cluster inside of the Rosette Nebula was discovered by John Flamsteed in 1690, but the associated nebula was not observed until much later.

 - Constellation: Monoceros